reevoo/logstasher/README.md

 ## Purpose

-This gem makes it easy to generate logstash compatible logs for your rails app.
+This gem makes it easy to generate logstash compatible logs for your applications.

 A request that looks like this in your `production.log`:
 ```text